SUMMARY

 ANALYSIS

 An important question about this story is what Zacchaeus means by his words in 19:8.
 The verbs he uses when speaking to Jesus are in the present tense and can be understood as Zacchaeus claiming that he regularly gives to the poor and pays restitution.
 This would mean that Zacchaeus is defending himself against the accusations of others (19:7) and against a bad reputation that might have led the crowd to bar his view in 19:3.
-If this is the case, then Zacchaeus’s “salvation” involves the restoration of his honor within the community, and that restoration then reminds readers not to look upon the wealthy and automatically assume that they are corrupt or sinful.
+If this is the case, then Zacchaeus’s “salvationSalvation can mean saved from something (deliverance) or for something (redemption).
+Paul preached that salvation comes through the death of Christ on the cross which redeemed sinners from death and for a grace-filled life.” involves the restoration of his honor within the community, and that restoration then reminds readers not to look upon the wealthy and automatically assume that they are corrupt or sinful.
 If, however, Zacchaeus in 19:8 announces that he is at this point in time changing his behavior and moving from corruption to benevolence, then his “salvation” involves a new way of living.
-He no longer serves his wealth (see 16:13) but generously gives a portion of it away to the poor and victimized.
+He no longer serves his wealth (see 16:13) but generously gives a portion of it away to those who are poor and those who have been victimized by an oppressive economic system.
 Even such an unlikely candidate for salvation is not beyond the reach of Jesus’ efforts to reclaim the lost.